Jan200101/Neuland/README.md

 allows you to to manage record cards and question yourself with them

 ## Dependencies

 - jsoncpp
 - ncurses
 - qt5 & qmake (optional)

 ## Building

-### Linux:
+### Linux

 - install dependencies
 - run `make` to compile with Qt5
 - run the `cli` target to compile without Qt5

-### Cross compiling for Windows
+### Compiling for Windows in Linux

 - clone the M cross environment (MXE)
 - build qt5 and jsoncpp using `make qt5 jsoncpp`
 - run `make CROSS=i686-w64-mingw32.static-` to compile with Qt5
 - run the `cli` target to build without Qt5

 ### Windows

- Compiling on windows is currently unsupported duo.
+ Compiling on windows is currently unsupported
  If you want to help getting Windows supported help me find a reliable way of compiling this project on Windows